EdgarSantos-Fernandez/hakuna/README.md

-The paper can be found at:
+Preprint versions of the paper can be found at:

 * https://arxiv.org/abs/2003.06966
 * https://www.researchgate.net/publication/339944525_Bayesian_item_response_models_for_citizen_science_ecological_data